-LU: Wow, there is so much behind the scenes work that goes into remodeling a home.
-So you mentioned a lot of wood rot – has that caused a lot of structural issues within the home?
+LU: Wow, there is a lot of behind the scenes work that goes into remodeling a home.
+You mentioned a lot of wood rot.
+Has that caused a lot of structural issues within the home?

 LU: Have these structural issues been a big challenge for you?

-BR: The home had a sizable and poorly constructed addition that was added about 40 years ago.
+BR: About 40 years ago, they added a sizable but poorly constructed addition.
 That area had many poor qualities such as bad framing and support, water damage, and bad windows.
-To correct this, we had to take the walls down to their studs, and then some!
-We had to do a considerable amount re-framing to shore up the structure and bring it up today’s standards.
+To correct this, we had to take the walls down past their studs!
+We had to do a considerable amount of re-framing to shore up the structure and bring it up to today’s standards.

 LU: And you took out the original loft completely?

-BR: Yes, well that stairway was holding that loft up.
-It was not safe!
+BR: Yes, the stairway that was holding the loft up wasn’t safe!

 LU: Definitely not!
-So was this add-on the most challenging?
+Was this add-on the most challenging?

-Getting stronger!
-New beams and walls are being added to make this ‘add-on’ safe and structurally sound.
+Getting stronger…new beams and walls are being added to make this addition safe and structurally sound!

-LU: I can definitely see how that can be challenging!
-You think you’ve solved a problem then another pops up.
+LU: That is challenging!
+You think you’ve solved a problem and another one pops up.

 BR: Exactly!
-But we have been able to manage it well.
+But we’ve been able to manage everything.

-LU: So what advice do you have for people wanting to renovate a historic home like the Boulevard Show House?
+LU: What advice do you have for people wanting to renovate a historic home like the Boulevard Show House?

 LU: Great!
 Could you tell us a little about Blue River Custom Builders?

-BR: Of course, I started remodeling homes in 1999 with Hearn Renovations which then incorporated into Blue River Custom Builders, Inc. in 2005.
+BR: Of course, I started remodeling homes in 1999 with Hearn Renovations, which was incorporated into Blue River Custom Builders, Inc. in 2005.
 I named the company after the river that flows through my hometown in Kansas.
-So, I want every experience and project to be very personal and unique for my clients.
-We work on projects primarily in the Metro Houston area, inside the Beltway, and they range from large-scale renovations and additions to multi-million-dollar custom homes.
+We work on projects primarily in the Metro Houston area and inside the Beltway.
+They range from large-scale renovations and additions to multi-million-dollar custom homes.
+I want every experience and project to be personal and unique for my clients.

 LU: Awesome!
-If someone is interested in renovating their new home or building new, what is the best way to get started with your team?
+If someone is interested in renovating their new home or building new, what’s the best way to get started with your team?

-BR: You can me directly for a consultation, either by phone at 832.962.7753 or by email at.
-Also, you can visit ourfor more information about our company, check out our portfolio and learn about our main goals for every project.
+BR: You can me either by phone at 832.962.7753 or by email atfor a consultation.
+You can visit ourfor additional company information, see our portfolio and learn about our goals for every project.

-LU: This has been great and so informative!
-Is there anything else you would like to add about Blue River or the Boulevard Show House?
+LU: This has been awesome!
+Is there anything you’d like to add about Blue River or the Boulevard Show House?

 BR: Yes, at Blue River we believe that honesty, integrity, and trust are the guiding principles for every project.
-They guide our daily decisions and help us ensure that each home is built right and we will stand behind them for years to come.
+They guide our daily decisions and help us ensure that each home is built correctly.
+We will stand behind them for years to come.

-Also, regarding the Show House, I’m so glad we were asked to be a part of this project.
+I’m glad we were asked to be a part of this project.
 It has been such a great experience for our company.
-I have done renovations like this before and I actually cut my teeth remodeling houses, so this has been fun.
-I am not scared to really dive in and take on these historic renovations.
-It is a cool project and Laura and Michael have been great to work with.
-It’s nice working with a creative mind that really understands and knows the industry like Laura does.
-So I’m excited for the finished product next Spring.
+I’ve done renovations like this before and I started out remodeling houses, so this has been fun.
+I’m not afraid to dive in and take on these historic renovations.
+It’s a cool project and Laura and Michael have been great to work with.
+It’s nice working with a creative mind that understands and knows the industry like Laura does.
+I’m excited to see the finished product next spring.

-We are so excited as well!
+We’re excited as well!
 Tylor and his team at Blue River are the right crew for this job!
 They know their stuff and aren’t afraid of a challenge!
-So, with their expertise, along with our fellow build and brand partners, the Boulevard Show House is going to be beautiful.
-I can’t wait for you all to come by to see it in person…also can’t wait to have floors in my home, again!
+With their expertise, along with our fellow build and brand partners, the Boulevard Show House is going to be beautiful.
+I can’t wait for you all to come by to see it in person.
+And I can’t wait to have the floors installed in my home!